muklasr/AMEJA/README.md

 <img src="https://i.ibb.co/8mpMvDy/icon.png" width="100" title="Icon" alt="Icon"/>

-Ameja (Schedule Management Application) is an android application that is useful for manage schedule.
+Ameja (Schedule Management Application) is an android application for manage daily schedule.
 Ameja was developed using the Kotlin and Java programming languages.
 The database used is SQLite.

 ### Features
 - [x] Show Agenda/Schedule (Today and Weekly)